swseighman/PythonIntro/basics/userinput/README.md

 Sometimes you’ll want to write a prompt that’s longer than one line.
 For example, you might want to tell the user why you’re asking for certain input.
 You can assign your prompt to a variable and pass that variable to the `input()` function.
 This allows you to build your prompt over several lines, then write a clean `input()` statement.

 ```
-prompt = "If you share your name, we can personalize the messages you see."
+prompt = "\nIf you share your name, we can personalize the messages you see."
 prompt += "\nWhat is your first name? "

 name = input(prompt)
-print(f"\nHello, {name}!")
+print(f"\nHello, {name}!\n")
 ```

 This example shows one way to build a multiline string.
 The first line assigns the first part of the message to the variable prompt.
-In the second line, the operator += takes the string that was assigned to prompt and adds the new string onto the end.
+In the second line, the operator `+=` takes the string that was assigned to prompt and adds the new string onto the end.

 The prompt now spans two lines, again with space after the question mark for clarity:

 ```
 If you share your name, we can personalize the messages you see.
 What is your first name?
-Eric
+Scott

-Hello, Eric!
+Hello, Scott!
 ```

 #### Using int() to Accept Numerical Input